nighterrors/_REPO-56A4F_General_/CONTRIBUTING.md

 ## Purpose of this Repo

-I wonder if this gets copied when I create a repo based on this template?
+I wonder if this gets copied when I create a repo based on this template? - *It does* So I guess, this'll be a good starting point do new repos?

 ## Opening Issues

+- Before opening a new ticket, please [check if there's already one](https://github.com/nighterrors/[RepoGoesHere]/issues?q=is%3Aissue)!

 - If you found a [bug](https://github.com/nighterrors/[RepoGoesHere]/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D)
 - Have a [suggestion](https://github.com/nighterrors/[RepoGoesHere]/issues/new?assignees=&labels=&template=suggestion.md&title=%5BIMP%5D)